-On M12, one representative from the University of Karlsruhe and one representative from the European CBRN Centre are members of the Advisory Board.
+Four researchers from the University of Karlsruhe, the European CBRN Centre, the Munich University and the University of Technology, Business and Design Konstanz, are members of the Advisory Board.

 Why: Participation from this target group will be mutually beneficial.
 For SAFETY4RAILS it means that others with scientific experience and knowledge relevant to the development process can contribute with experiences and input regarding the feasibility of potential project results.
 For the researchers, it will provide a means of tapping into a vast repository of knowledge related to topics such as risk assessment, cyber-physical threats, emergency response and information systems and system resilience.